vrgpy/update_address-list/README.md

 #### API Service
 To enable the API access the router should have the www-ssl or www service enabled.
-While you can test the script with the www service using an http url, this is not recommended in production.
+For production, only the www-ssl service is recommended.

 #### User Permissions
 The user used in the API call should have these allowed policies: